Risk, returns & timeframes illustration

 Step 2.
 Work out your total overseas income for your Hatch investments

 To work out your total overseas income, you can order your custom Hatch FIF report.
 We’ll email it to you as soon as it’s available after the end of each tax year.
-We can calculate your Hatch FIF income for you, or you can manually calculate your overseas income yourself using IRD’s resources and calculator.
+We can calculate your Hatch FIF income for you, or you can manually calculate your overseas income yourself using the IRD’s resources and calculator.

 Step 3.
 Fill out your tax return